-** Now comes the picot part of the cast-on.
-Knit two stitches.
+Now comes the picot part of the cast on.

 Slip the first stitch over the second stitch which basically binds it off.

-Slip the next stitch from the left-hand needle to the right-hand needle (slip it purlwise).
+Slip the next stitch purlwise from the left needle to the right needle.

 Then bind off that stitch.

-Return the last stitch to the left-hand needle.
+Return the last stitch to the left needle.
 One picot bump completed.

-Using the cable cast-on, cast on 6 stitches (according to my pattern instructions) and then repeat the picot bump starting from **.
+Using the cable cast on, cast on 6 stitches (according to my pattern instructions).

 You may alter the space between the picots by casting on more or fewer stitches.
 You may also alter the size of the picot by binding off more stitches.
 My pattern uses two-stitch picots separated by four cast-on stitches (2 + 4 = 6 sts to cast on after the picot bump).
 If you wanted three-stitch picots separated by six stitches then you would cast on nine stitches (3 + 6 = 9) between the picots (as in the photo above).